Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 * Display of confusion matrix for both testing and validation sets which yielded 87% accuracy after training for 25 epochs.

-* Integration of application programming  interface (API) that support model prediction of pneumonia or not, and provide recommendation platform to consult a doctor or not for possible treatment protocol.

 model weights
 'data_model_28.pt' (https://drive.google.com/file/d/1tIWfZ8jq2ZLVjbLPRpZ9fEQ-DmHPOR8C/view?usp=sharing)